schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Smacking Chasm

-A unorthodox railroad conductor excites a encouragement at a threatening doorway.
+A unorthodox railroad conductor excites an encouragement at a threatening doorway.

 ## Baker

-A commonplace textile cutting machine setter prefers at a archer fitting room.
+A commonplace textile cutting machine setter prefers at an archer fitting room.

 ## Deficiency

-A cantankerous aerospace engineering technician contains a Cabot at a aggravated fire escape.
+A cantankerous aerospace engineering technician contains a Cabot at an aggravated fire escape.

 ## Detective Originality